 We view our students as future colleagues — whether you become a fellow PhD, medical doctor, or a program manager at a pharmaceutical company.
 You are a vital part of our community of scholars and are a valued team member.

 Students can earn a degree in Biochemistry either through the College of Agricultural Sciences and Natural Resources (CASNR) or the College of Arts and Sciences (CAS).
 The major courses are identical — the only difference is in the college distribution requirements and what "surrounds" the major.
-Agricultural Sciences and Natural Resources students take a Science Literacy course and one economics course (overlaps with ACE).
+Agricultural Sciences and Natural Resources students take a Science Literacy course and one economics course (overlaps with ACE), and have the option to pursue another track – Computational and Systems Biochemistry.
 Arts and Sciences students take additional writing, social science, humanities, and foreign language courses.